fr13n8/swarm-intelligence/Readme.md

 The agents should have different movement speeds so that the movement is chaotic and the recon agents have the opportunity to deviate from the path.**

 ## About implementation
-This is a running implementation of simple swarm intelligence written on go. \
+This is a implementation of simple swarm intelligence written on go. \
 For graphical implementation, the [ebiten](https://github.com/hajimehoshi/ebiten) 2d engine was used.